 Neïth and the Path of Sagittarius

-The traditional name of the 14th Tarot Atu is ‘Temperance’, while the esoteric title is Daughter of the Reconcilers: the Bringer-forth of Life.
-Hence, the magical power of the 25th path of Sagittarius is the Power of Transmutations.
-The old Tarot of Marseille depicts an Angel pouring liquid between blue and red vases.
+‘Temperance’ is the conventional name of the 14th Tarot Atu; Daughter of the Reconcilers: Bringer-forth of Life is the esoteric title.
+The magical power of the 25th path is that of Transmutations.
+The Tarot of Marseille depicts an Angel pouring liquid between blue and red vases.
 It is not difficult to conclude the art of alchemy is portrayed there—Sagittarius is after all the mutable fire sign of the Zodiac.
 Neptune or Shiva, principle of the dissolution of aeons, is the governor of the mutable signs.

 The 25th path crosses the veil called Paroketh, marking the division between the world of appearances and the formless world of spirit, which is completely invisible to the profane.
 As such, the 25th path is called the Intelligence of Probation or Trial.
 The mind’s intelligence (Ruach) has its foundation in Yesod, the natural soul or body.
 It is only by trial and experience that the harmony and beauty of Tiphereth can be fixed as a permanent reflection in Yesod.
 The proving of the Great Work is not the kind of ‘proving’ that might convince the sceptic but is the proving of the very soul.
 To be a foundation for beauty, the psyche must undergo the purification of study, the organisation of the thoughts.
 Likewise, the body must submit to the beneficent astringent of the rituals and practice.